snowskeleton/Resumes/resume.md

 05/2019 – 09/2020

 - Designed and developed AutoHotkey scripts to search customer records, automate call note templates, and search knowledge base for known issues
-- Reduced customer record search time from >60 seconds down to <5 seconds by indexing the proper search field
+- Cut customer lookup times from 60+ seconds to under 5 seconds by optimizing database indexing
 - Handled highest call volume of all employees, with the highest customer satisfaction rate

 ___